Kazmirchuk/nats-tcl/README.md

 - Publishing and consuming messages from JetStream, providing "at least once" or "exactly once" delivery guarantee
 - Management of JetStream streams, consumers and Key-Value buckets
 - Key-Value store, including watchers
+- Hub/leaf JetStream topology
 - Standard `configure` method with many options
 - Protected connections using TLS
 - Automatic reconnection in case of network or server failure
-- While the client is trying to reconnect, outgoing messages are buffered in memory and will be flushed as soon as the connection is restored
-- Authentication with NATS server using a login+password, an authentication token or a TLS certificate
+- Authentication with a login+password, an authentication token or a TLS certificate
 - Cluster support (including receiving additional server addresses from INFO messages)
 - Configurable logging, compatible with the [logger](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/tcllib/files/modules/log/logger.md) package
 - (Windows-specific) If the [iocp package](https://iocp.magicsplat.com/) is available, the client will use it for better TCP socket performance